How to dress for the races

 Although the main event at Race Days is primarily horse racing, unbeknownst to many racegoers there are fabulous style competitions open to us ladies, with jaw-dropping prizes as well as a fashionable title up for grabs.

-For those fashionistas who fancy winning the ‘Best Dressed’ title at the Races, there is more to a fashionable victory than just a good dress.
-We spoke to lovely fashion blogger Naomi, from Two Shoes One Pair, who helped judge the ‘Best Dressed’ guest at this year’s Grand National.
+For those fashionistas who fancy winning the “Best Dressed’ title at the Races, there is more to a fashionable victory than just a good dress.
+We spoke to lovely fashion blogger Naomi, from Two Shoes One Pair, who helped judge the “Best Dressed’ guest at this year’s Grand National.
 She gave us her top tips on how to achieve a trophy-worthy look, to help you bag your own Race Day title.
-For extra tips on how to put your best dress forward, read our full interview with Naomi here.
+For extra tips on how to put your best dress forward, read our full interview with Naomi on the blog.